jmanhype/speckit/README.md

-# Spec Kit - Specification-Driven Development Framework
+# Spec Kit - Specification-Driven Development with Beads Integration

 **Spec Kit** is a comprehensive workflow system that guides software features from conception through implementation using a structured, specification-driven approach.